evert/evert.github.com/_posts/2017/2017-04-02-rest-collections-hal-and-http2.md

 For this reason I think that my `_push` proposal doesn't make all that much sense.
 It's only really useful to provide a HTTP/2-like push feature to HTTP/1.1.
-It's just a stopgap.
+It's a stopgap.

-And since we no longer really need `_embedded`, it might make sense to also ditch `_links` and just move them to the [HTTP Link][9] header, which also means all this REST linking logic is no longer restricted to JSON or XML-based formats.
+And since we no longer really need `_embedded`, it might make sense to also ditch `_links` and just move the information to the [HTTP Link][9] header, which also means all this REST linking logic is no longer restricted to JSON or XML-based formats.

 Conclusion